Spirulina fusiformis, Spirulina maxima, Spirulina platensis

 A study with humans suggests spirulina may treat oral cancer.

 Follow the instructions on the package for the correct dose.
-Women who are pregnant
+People who are pregnant

 Side effects, toxicity, and interactions